stelzo/keycloak-letsencrypt/README.md

-# Keycloak with Let’s Encrypt :closed_lock_with_key:
+# Keycloak Let’s Encrypt :closed_lock_with_key:

-Maybe it's just me, but I think the current effort to get Keycloak running with renewing Let’s Encrypt certificates is too ... keystores.
+The current effort to get Keycloak running with renewing Let’s Encrypt certificates is too ... keystores for me.

-This will just use plain fullchain.pem and privkey.pem.
+This repo will just use Let's Encrypt.
 Maybe not the right thing for big businesses but sufficient for many others.

-The plan is to use nginx for https and proxy to the http Keycloak server.
-Keycloak wants some stuff to be over https so we will give him nginx as a socket proxy.
+We will use nginx for https and proxy to the http Keycloak server.
+Keycloak wants some stuff to be over https so we will give it nginx as a socket proxy.

 You need

 - docker-compose
 - certbot
 - nginx

-This is basically a dockerized version of [this article](https://www.datamate.org/installation-keycloak-sso-ubuntu-18-04/).
-Many thanks to Christoph Dyllick-Brenzinger!

 ## Setup
-Clone this repo :neutral_face:

 ```sh
 $ git clone https://github.com/stelzo/keycloak-letsencrypt.git
 ```

 ### nginx

-Create a new nginx config for keycloak in `/etc/nginx/sites-available/<your-domain>.conf` with the following content.
+Create a new config for keycloak in `/etc/nginx/sites-available/<your-domain>.conf` with the following content.

 ```
 server {